duduarbel/smartXML/README.md

 The package includes a `SmartXML` representing the XML file, and `ElementBase` representing each element in the XML tree
 ### SmartXML:
 - properties:
-    - `root`: the root element of the XML file
+    - `tree`: the root element of the XML file
     - `declaration`: the XML declaration (e.g., `<?xml version="1.0" encoding="UTF-8"?>`)
 - methods:
     - `read`: reads the XML file from the root element
     - `write`: writes the XML to a file
     - `find`: finds elements from the root element
+    - `to_string`: converts the entire XML tree to a string

 ### ElementBase: (base class for Element, Comment, TextOnlyComment, CData, and Doctype)
 - properties: